 Where do people get vitamin D from?

-Our body produces 80 to 90 per cent of vitamin D all by itself, but to do this it needs UVB radiation from sunlight.
+Our body produces 80 to 90 per cent of vitamin D all by itself – but to do this, it needs the UVB radiation from sunlight.
 To maintain our vitamin D levels, we must expose our face, hands and arms to the sun three times a week for 10 to 20 minutes during the summer months.
-The remaining 10 to 20 per cent we can obtain from our diets – for example, from fatty fish, eggs, dairy products and mushrooms.
+The remaining 10 to 20 per cent we get from our diet – that is, from fatty fish, eggs, dairy products and edible mushrooms.

 Around one billion people across the world are not adequately supplied with vitamin D. The risk groups include the elderly, pregnant women, people with darker skin types and people who hardly ever go outdoors or cover most of their body when doing so.